felixlinker/tamarin-workshop/ex1/README.md

   Alice->>Bob: {m}s
 ```

-The file `exADH.spthy` provides you with a skeleton file.
+The file `exADH.spthy` provides you with a skeleton model.
-As it stands, the file is in correct Tamarin syntax.
+As it stands, the model is in correct Tamarin syntax.
-We recommend that you regular try to load your model to Tamarin to check your syntax.
+We recommend that you regularly try to load your model to Tamarin to check your syntax.

 The model uses two built-in *message theories*.
 Message theories are sets of function and equations definitions for common use-cases.
 For this exercise, the following functions are important: `'g'^sk` (Diffie-Hellman exponentiation; it is a convention to use the constant `'g'` as base of the exponentiation), `senc(m, k)` (symmetric encryption of message `m` under key `k`), and `sdec(m, k)` (symmetric decryption of message `m` under key `k`).

-We do not suggest to follow this link now, but you can find the documentation for the built-in message theories [here](https://tamarin-prover.github.io/manual/master/book/004_cryptographic-messages.html#sec:builtin-theories).
+We do not suggest following this link now, but you can find the documentation for the built-in message theories [here](https://tamarin-prover.github.io/manual/master/book/004_cryptographic-messages.html#sec:builtin-theories).

 The model also comes with an *executability lemma*.
 Executability lemmas serve as sanity checks that your model works as you think it does.